vphantom/vpweb/docs/forms.md

 ## `function ghost(input, name)`

-Include field in form data once it will be modified.
+Manually make a field be included form data only once it will be modified.

 **Parameters:**